PatrickKyei/exception/_tabs/projects.md

 order: 5
 ---

-Projects I worked on directly or worked on together with other team members.
+Projects I worked on directly or worked on together with different teams.

 - [Project Management : Sauce and Spoon](https://patrickkyei.com/posts/project-management-career-path/)